-Recently, while helping my wife download photos from her Android phone, I was baffled when the Korean-language interface indicated as follows that it was "uploading 344 of a total of 200 photos”.
+While helping my wife download photos from her Android phone recently, I was baffled when the Korean-language interface indicated as follows that it was “uploading 344 of a total of 200 photos.”

-Best Practices Tip - Translating into a computer interface often has limitations, but when working with your client, it’s extremely important to remind them that we can’t just force Korean into an English grammatical structure or sequence.
-Sometimes it can be done, but this usually results in awkward phrasing.
+Best-Practice Tip – Translating into a computer interface often has limitations.
+However, when working with you on Korean translation, it’s extremely important to remember that we can’t just force Korean into an English grammatical structure or sequence.
+Sometimes it can be done, but this often results in awkward phrasing.

-Actually, there is one more error in this translation.
+Actually, there is one more Korean translation error in Google here.

 Even if the number positioning issue is fixed, the sentence would read: